houseabsolute/catalauncher/README.md

 http://dev.narc.ro/cataclysm/jenkins-latest/Linux_x64/Tiles/.
 These builds are created via Jenkins.

-If there is a new build it will downloaded and untarred (unless you asked for an older build with the `--build` flag).
+If there is a new build it will be downloaded and untarred (unless you asked for an older build with the `--build` flag).

 If the launcher is fetching a new build it will open the [Jenkins CDDA changes list](http://gorgon.narc.ro:8080/job/Cataclysm-Matrix/changes) in your browser